Please browse the following selection of trips.

 At least half of the time is spent indoors.

 Most suitable for younger children.

 Walking with Wildlife

 Altamaha Wildlife Management Area is one of Georgia’s most species-rich WMAs, and Butler Island is a WMA focal point for wildlife viewing.
 Once an antebellum tidewater rice plantation and now a nationally recognized Important Bird Area, Butler features a Ducks Unlimited MARSH impoundment, observation towers and acres of flooded fields that draw ducks, white ibis, wood storks, bald eagles and scores of songbird and shorebird species in winter.
-DNR’s Will Ricks and others will lead a walk through this wildlife wonderland.
+Experts from DNR and The Nature Conservancy will lead a walk through this wildlife wonderland.
 Keep your eyes open and camera ready for marsh rabbits, deer, turtles and–if the morning is warm–alligators!

 Walks at Butler Refuge can be muddy.
 Boots or other appropriate footwear is advised.

 12:30 p.m.– 3:30 p.m. • Spaces available: 20

 Bird-watching is big.
 More than a fifth of Americans 16 and older are birders, and birding is one of the continent’s fastest-growing hobbies.
 If you want to learn what all the fuss is about and weren’t sure where to start, let DNR ornithologists introduce you to the beautiful world of birds.
 We’ll cover the basics and hit the beach for expert instruction as you try hone skills, identify species and begin building a life list.
 Young and old will enjoy this adventure.

 Don’t have binoculars?
 Let us know when you register and we’ll provide a pair for the day.